carlosfrias/apigee-opdk-playbook-samples/README.md

 ========================

 It is necessary to install the Ansible roles on your control server.
-This can be accomplished with the provided install_roles.yml.
+This can be accomplished with the provided requirements.yml.
 Please use ansible-galaxy to download and install the roles:

-    ansible-galaxy install -r install_roles.yml
+    ansible-galaxy install -r requirements.yml

 Please note that you can obtain any updates by using -f (force):

-     ansible-galaxy install -fr install_roles.yml
+     ansible-galaxy install -f -r requirements.yml

 Ansible Roles
 =============

-The following ansible roles will be installed with the install_roles.yml file:
+The following ansible roles will be installed with the requirements.yml file:

 * [opdk-setup-apigee-user](https://github.com/carlosfrias/apigee-opdk-setup-apigee-user)
 * [opdk-setup-os-common](https://github.com/carlosfrias/apigee-opdk-setup-os-common)